-Mirrors come in various sizes, shapes, and finishes, so you can really get creative with the one you choose.
-The most traditional option is going to be oval or rectangular with a style similar to other décor.
-However, mirrors can also be custom made to fit perfectly into a space.
+Mirrors come in various sizes, shapes, and finishes so you can get creative with your chosen ones.
+The most traditional option will be oval or rectangular, similar to other décor styles.
+However, mirrors can also be custom-made to fit perfectly into a space.

 Where to Hang the Bathroom Mirror?

 Wondering where to hang the perfect mirror once you’ve purchased it?
-Some people are under the impression that a bathroom mirror has to be centered over the sink, but this isn’t always possible.
-That doesn’t mean that you should go without a mirror or lament having to do something a bit more unique.
+Some people think a bathroom mirror has to be centered over the sink, but this isn’t always possible.
+That doesn’t mean you should go without a mirror or lament having to do something more unique.
 It might take time to get used to a mirror that isn’t over the sink, but it’s something you will become accustomed to.

 Another consideration is how far above the backsplash a mirror should be hung.
 The reality is that this depends on the actual space.
-Everything from the dimensions of the mirror to the ceiling height and location of other items will have an impact on your final choice.
+Everything from the mirror’s dimensions to the ceiling height and location of other items will impact your final choice.
 Test different options by making light marks on the wall and seeing if any area looks crowded.
 If it does, you may need to make a few changes.

 Do You Hang One or Two Mirrors Over a Double Vanity?

-If you have a bathroom that includes a wide vanity, especially one with two or more sinks, you might be wondering whether you should hang a single large mirror or two smaller mirrors for each of the sinks.
+If you have a bathroom with a wide vanity, especially one with two or more sinks, you might wonder whether you should hang a single large mirror or two smaller mirrors for each sink.
 There is no hard and fast rule one way or the other.
 It primarily comes down to preference and how your bathroom is laid out.

-Choosing to use two smaller, perhaps taller mirrors can make the room feel as if it has more vertical space, while a single large mirror makes the entire room seem larger since it reflects more of the bathroom.
-Keep in mind that even if you have a single sink, you can still use multiple mirrors throughout the bathroom if you prefer the look of it.
+Using two smaller, perhaps taller mirrors can make the room feel like it has more vertical space, while a single large mirror makes the entire room seem larger since it reflects more of the bathroom.
+Remember that even if you have a single sink, you can still use multiple mirrors throughout the bathroom if you prefer the look of it.